Flow Matching for Probabilistic Monocular 3D Human Pose Estimation

-Inspired by prior work by~\citet{holmquist_iccv23}, our model is supported by 2D pose observations in the form of probability heatmaps, as opposed to earlier approaches that only consider the maximal arguments~\cite{martinez_iccv17}, or Gaussian fitting \cite{wehrbein_iccv21}.
-We create the lifting conditional vector using graph convolutional networks (GCN)~\cite{kipf_iclr17}, using the extracted top-$k$ arguments from the 2D heatmaps as inputs.
+Inspired by prior work by~\citet{holmquist_iccv23}, our model is supported by 2D pose observations in the form of probability heatmaps, as opposed to earlier approaches that only consider the maximal arguments~\citep{martinez_iccv17}, or Gaussian fitting \citep{wehrbein_iccv21}.
+We create the lifting conditional vector using graph convolutional networks (GCN)~\citep{kipf_iclr17}, using the extracted top-$k$ arguments from the 2D heatmaps as inputs.
 The GCN extract features through a learnable connected graph, with the nodes representing human joints.
 The graph connections, which can also be understood as relations between the joints, are learned from zero initialization.

-We summarize our contributions as follows: \begin{itemize} \item We are the first to use the stable and accurate continuous flow model with optimal transport for probabilistic 3D human pose estimation, to the best of our knowledge. \item We propose a 2D-3D lifting condition formulated via graph convolution networks, effectively integrating the learnable connections between human joints for accurate 3D pose hypothesis generation. \item Our FMPose model sets new state-of-the-art performance for single-frame multi-hypothesis 3D human pose estimation across multiple popular benchmarks. \end{itemize}
+We summarize our contributions as follows: 1) We are the first to use the stable and accurate continuous flow model with optimal transport for probabilistic 3D HPE, to the best of our knowledge; 2) We propose a 2D-3D lifting condition formulated via graph convolution networks, effectively integrating the learnable connections between human joints for accurate 3D pose hypothesis generation; and 3) Our FMPose sets new state-of-the-art performance for single-frame multi-hypothesis 3D HPE across multiple popular benchmarks.